ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 During the build phase, it is important to properly version the Docker images.
 You can use the Git commit revision as part of the image tag, or a unique identifier provided by your DevOps toolchain; any identifier that will make it easy for you to map the image to the actual build and source code contained in the image.

 As you get acquainted with Kubernetes, [Helm](https://helm.sh/), the package manager for Kubernetes, will become a handy tool to version, assemble and deploy your application.
 [This sample DevOps toolchain](https://github.com/open-toolchain/simple-helm-toolchain) is a good starting point and is preconfigured for continuous delivery to a Kubernetes cluster.
 As your project grows into multiple microservices, the [Helm umbrella chart](https://github.com/kubernetes/helm/blob/master/docs/charts_tips_and_tricks.md#complex-charts-with-many-dependencies) will provide a good solution to compose your application.

+## Expand the tutorial

+Congratulations, your application can now safely be deployed from dev to production.
+Below are additional suggestions to improve application delivery.

+* Add [{{site.data.keyword.DRA_short}}](https://console.bluemix.net/catalog/services/devops-insights) to your pipeline to perform quality control during deployments
+* Review team member coding contributions and the interactions between developers with [{{site.data.keyword.DRA_short}}](https://console.bluemix.net/catalog/services/devops-insights)

 ## Related information